 Chinese mainland reports 8 new imported COVID-19 cases

-The Chinese mainland reported no new locally transmitted COVID-19 cases on Friday, the National Health Commission said on Saturday.
+The Chinese mainland on Monday reported no new locally transmitted COVID-19 cases, the National Health Commission said Tuesday.

-No new suspected cases or new deaths related to the disease were reported, it said.
+No suspected COVID-19 cases or new deaths related to COVID-19 were reported on Monday, it added.

-The total number of confirmed COVID-19 cases on the mainland reached 89,824 by Friday, including 454 patients still receiving treatment, five of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 90,190 by Monday, including 173 patients still receiving treatment, one of whom was in severe condition.

-A total of 84,734 patients had been discharged following recovery on the mainland, and 4,636 had died of the disease.
+A total of 85,381 patients had been discharged following recovery on the mainland, and 4,636 had died as a result of the virus.

-Friday also saw 13 asymptomatic cases newly reported, all arriving from outside the mainland.
-Two asymptomatic cases arriving from outside the mainland were re-categorized as confirmed cases.
+Monday also saw six asymptomatic cases newly reported, all arriving from outside the mainland.
+On the same day, three asymptomatic cases were re-categorized as confirmed cases.